ShashankMistry/Basic-Calculator/README.md

 * You can also copy the result or formula to clipboard by long pressing it.

+* Long pressing on the remove sign removes everything and sets everything to default.

 * This App also changes night and light mode as per your phone's settings.

 ## Example